demox-labs/aleo-standard-programs/pondo-bot/src/README.md

 - If in the `BOND_ALLOWED` state, the bot will call `bond` on each of them

 ### Prep Rebalance State (1u8)

+`prep_rebalance` is only allowed to begin within the `REBALANCE_PERIOD` (the first day of an epoch by default), but once it is prepped, the protocol can progress through the rest of a rebalance

 _What happens in the core protocol?_